 Responsibilities (include but are not limited to): conducting primary and secondary research at area libraries, compiling bibliographies, gathering images, preparing powerpoints and correspondence, and other day-to-day activities, as assigned.

-Qualifications: This internship opportunity is open to rising 2nd, 3rd, and 4th year studio and art history majors.
-Excellent research and organizational skills, with knowledge of modern European and American art and reading ability in French preferred.
-Please note, this internship is restricted to art history and studio majors.
+Qualifications: This internship opportunity is open to rising 2nd, 3rd, and 4th year UVA art history undergraduate majors.
+Excellent research, writing and organizational skills, with knowledge of modern art and contemporary art from global perspectives with special interest in diasporic studies.

 Schedule: 29 hours/week; Monday through Friday between 9:00 am and 5:00 pm.